BLUE & PURPLE

 Using the script of Mary Aikenhead’s signature indicates the ministries are personal and relational.
 It reflects the conviction that Mary Aikenhead’s responsiveness to the needs of her own day will continue in Mary Aikenhead Ministries, which will faithfully reflect an authentic Gospel response.
 With the gift of providence this same use of M.A. connects to Maria Angelorum in the Congregational crest.

-The Gospel values embraced by Mary Aikenhead Ministries – love, hope, compassion and justice are reflected in the use of the heart, cross and tongues of fire, which are so integral in our Catholic tradition.
+The Gospel values embraced by Mary Aikenhead Ministries – love, justice, compassion and hope are reflected in the use of the heart, cross and tongues of fire, which are so integral in our Catholic tradition.

 The flame is not contained, it is reaching out, embracing, guiding and directing all who are touched by the diverse works of Mary Aikenhead Ministries.
 The flame gives light and direction, warmth and comfort.
 It overcomes the darkness.
 The flame is the burning commitment to service the poor.